London Metropolitan University: Scholarships

-The university invests over £700,000 annually in its scholarship programme to help academically excellent students as well as students with outstanding achievements in various sports disciplines, such as hockey, tennis and basketball.
-The university gives £1000 for any of its undergraduate international students who achieve 'A' grade marks.
+The university invests more than £700,000 annually in its scholarship programme to help academically excellent students as well as students with outstanding achievements in various sports disciplines, such as hockey, tennis and basketball.
+The university gives £1000 for any of its undergraduate international students who achieve "A" grade marks.
 The university also offers postgraduate scholarships, a range of full tuition scholarships, including some scholarships with free accommodation.
 Scholarships are offered in conjunction the BBC World Service, International Student House and Mahatma Gandhi Foundation.
 The university has several student exchange programmes with academic institutions in the US and Europe, with financial support for those who participate through the Erasmus programme.

 Rankings and reputation

 In the past, the university refused to participate in newspaper league tables on the grounds that Universities should be assessed by the UK Government and not (private) newspapers.
 The new management reversed this policy and in the 2013 rankings (published in 2012), the university was placed 118th out of 120 universities in The Guardian University Guide 2013.
 In the 2011 Institutional Audit, the Quality Assurance Agency expressed "reasonable confidence" in the "academic standards" of the university's awards.
 In the 2008 Research Assessment Exercise, London Metropolitan was ranked equal 107th out of 132 institutions by the Times Higher Education's RAE league table.
 The university has not fared well in the past national league tables (2014/2015) and has placed last in each respective league table, Guardian University Guide 2015 (116th), Complete University Guide 2015 (123rd) and The Times and Sunday Times University League Table 2014 (121st).
-The university has fared better in the most recent Guardian University Guide 2022 (87th).
+The university has fared better in the most recent Guardian University Guide 2024 (85th).